amoe/edda/README.md

 However LXD should also have its own commands, and its own python bindings?

+There is also pylxd, see [https://github.com/lxc/pylxd]

+## How to install pylxd

+    pip3 install pylxd

 ## Give user storage capacity

 > edda grant-storage dave 20GB